Understanding SIP Trunk Capacity: Concurrent Call Limits

 Making sure your business communication runs smoothly over SIP trunks involves more than just setting them up.
 It’s about ensuring the quality and reliability of your calls.
 Here’s how you can optimize your SIP trunk capacity effectively.

-QoS is like a traffic cop for your internet connection.
-It makes sure important calls get priority over other internet traffic, like emails or file downloads.
+QoS makes sure important calls get priority over other internet traffic, like emails or file downloads.
 This means your voice data reaches its destination without delay or distortion.
 Setting up QoS can significantly improve call quality, especially during peak internet usage times.
-Learn more about QoS and how it can help at VoIP Info.

 Separate Internet Connection